Ulipristal

 Medical Uses

-• Treatment of Uterine Fibroids: Used for moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
-It helps reduce fibroid volume and control heavy menstrual bleeding, often as a pre-operative treatment or for intermittent long-term management.
-Specific formulations and dosages are distinct for each use.
+• Treatment of Uterine Fibroids: Used for the pre-operative or intermittent long-term treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
+It reduces fibroid volume and associated heavy bleeding, improving quality of life and potentially serving as an alternative or preparatory step to surgery.

 Dosage